-In your medical treatment.
-This may include disclosure to individuals who are directly involved with your health care (and in any work cover or TAC claim) such as your General Practitioner, your other treating doctors and third party that is appropriately involved with your case.
+- in your medical treatment.
+This may include disclosure to individuals who are directly involved with your health care (and in any work cover or TAC claim) such as your General Practitioner, your other treating doctors and third party that is appropriately involved with your care.
 If we refer you to another health care professional, such as a specialist, pathology or radiology service we will disclose relevant information to them about your personal details and health.

-- To meet a legal requirement for instance, if are issued with subpoena or summons.
+- To meet a legal requirement for instance, if we are issued with subpoena or summons.

 Oakhill Clinic complies with the Privacy Act 1988(Cth), the Privacy Amendment (enhancing Privacy Protection) Act 2012 (Cth) and the Health Records Act 2001 (Vic).

 - To be treated with respect

 - Confidentiality regarding your medical records and care.

 - To be provided with sufficient information regarding your medical condition/s and possible, treatment options, to enable an informed decision for appropriate treatment of your medical conditions.

 From time to time this practice invites patients to complete a questionnaire on their views of the practice and how it could be improved.
 These surveys are completely confidential and help us to improve our services.
 If you are unhappy with any aspect of care you receive from this practice we are keen to know about it.
 Please feel free to discuss these issues with your doctor or our practice manager .
 We believe that any issues are best dealt with within the practice.
 However if you wish to raise your concerns with an independent authority, you can contact: